jcofer555/unraid_scripts_and_guides/scripts/public_check_if_hardlinked.md

 LOG_NOT_HARDLINKED="$SEARCH_DIR/files_not_hardlinked.log"
 JDUPE_LOG="$SEARCH_DIR/jdupes_hardlinking.log"

-RUN_JDUPES="no"               # Set to "yes" if you want jdupes to run against what is found to be not hardlinked DRY_RUN="no"                  # Set to "yes" if you want to do a test run INSTALL_JDUPES_PACKAGES="yes" # Set to "yes" to install jdupes/libjodycode if missing
+DRY_RUN="no"                  # Set to "yes" if you want to do a test run INSTALL_JDUPES_PACKAGES="no"  # Set to "yes" to install jdupes/libjodycode if missing RUN_JDUPES="no"               # Set to "yes" if you want jdupes to run against what is found to be not hardlinked

 #### DON'T CHANGE ANYTHING BELOW HERE ####